Systemic Revenue · Reference

 • Accepted vague interest

-Pinpoint ONE moment, ONE behavior, and ONE outcome at a specific timestamp.
-If it takes a paragraph to explain, you haven't found the root cause yet.
+Pinpoint one moment, one behavior, one outcome, at a specific timestamp.
+If it takes a paragraph to explain, you have not found the root cause yet.

-Translate the error into lost ARR, wasted time, or dropped win probability.
+Translate the error into lost revenue, wasted time, or dropped win probability.
 Numbers change behavior.

 Example: "When you answered pricing at 2:45 before value, you lost control.
 That kills 60% of deals at this stage."